video-game-coding-club/crypto-webpage/README.md

 <https://video-game-coding-club.github.io/crypto-webpage/>

-Once the website is complete, it will encrypt messages that you give it using the secret key that you provide.
+This website encrypts messages that you give it using the secret key that you provide and a Caesar cipher.
 It will also decrypt messages if you know the secret key for decryption.
+For a Caesar cipher, the secret key to decrypt a message is the opposite of the secret key used to encrypt the message.
+For example, if the secret key to encrypt the message was 4, then the secret key to decrypt the message is -4, or you can use 26 - 4 = 22.

 Steps: